SDGforskning/sdg-strings/SDG05_query_action_WoS.md

             OR "imbalance" OR "inequit*" OR "inequal*"  OR "obstacle*"  OR "unequit*" OR "unbalanc*" OR "unequal*" )
     )
-    NEAR/5
+    NEAR/10
     (
             (
-                ("use" OR "usage" OR "utilization" OR "access" OR "adoption" OR "diffusion" OR "skills") NEAR/5
+                ("use" OR "usage" OR "utilization" OR "access" OR "adoption" OR "diffusion" OR "skills" OR "competenc*" OR "confidence" OR "aquisition" OR "capab*") NEAR/5
-                    ("enabling technolog*" OR "computer*" OR "digital" OR "handheld" OR "hardware" OR "ICTs" OR "ICT" OR "ICT4D"
+                    ("apps" OR "applications" OR "automat*" OR "broadband" OR "chatbot*" OR "computer*" OR "digital" OR "distance learning" OR "distance education" OR "e-learning" OR "enabling technolog*" OR "generative pre-trained transformer*" OR "gen-ai*" OR "gpt" OR "handheld" OR "hardware" OR "ICTs" OR "ICT" OR "ICT4D" OR "information communications technolog*" OR "information technolog*" OR "innovative technolog*" OR "internet" OR "ipad*" OR "laptop*" OR "llm*" OR "large language model*" OR "mobile*" OR "mooc*" OR "multimedia" OR "online" OR "*phone*" OR "robot*" OR "social media" OR "tablet*" OR "tehcnological intervention*" OR "telecommunication" OR "telehealth" OR "television" OR "web" OR "web-based" OR "wi-fi" OR "wireless" OR
-                    OR "information communications technolog*" OR "information technolog*" OR "innovative technolog*" OR "internet"
+                    (("artificial" OR "machine" OR "generative" OR "computational") NEAR/1 ("intelligence" OR "learning")) )
-                    OR "ipad*" OR "iphone*" OR "laptop*" OR "mobile*" OR "multimedia" OR "online" OR "smartphone*" OR "social media"
-                    OR "tablet*" OR "tehcnological intervention*" OR "telecommunication" OR "telehealth" OR "telephone*" OR "television" OR "web-based" OR "wi-fi" OR "wireless" OR "world wide web" )
             )

     NEAR/15
+        (
+            "GEWE"
+            OR
+            (
+            ("*women" OR "*woman" OR "*womens" OR "*womans" OR "girl$"
+            OR "female$"
+            OR "sister$" OR "mother$" OR "daughter$"
+            OR "wife" OR "wives" OR "girlfriend$"
+            OR "pregnan*" OR "maternity" OR "maternal"
-                ("female$" OR "*woman" OR "*women" OR "*womens" OR "*womans" OR (("gender*" OR "transgender")  NEAR/5 ("parit*" OR "equal*" OR "equit*" OR "balanc*" OR "diversity")) )
+            OR "gender*" OR "sexual and gender" OR "transgender*" OR ("sex" NEAR/5 ("based" OR "factor$" OR "distribution" OR "characteristic$" OR "discriminat*" OR "violence")) )
             NEAR/15
-                ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*"
-                OR "*empower*" OR "freedom" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" )
+                    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality"
+                    )
+            )
+        )
 )
 )
 ```